VictorSCamargo/can_data_synchronizer_stm32/README.md

 # can_data_synchronizer_stm32
- To syncronize structs between two STM32 devices with HAL libraries.
-Details in the header file.
+ Class created to syncronize data structs between two STM32 devices using HAL libraries.

+ Details can be found in the header file.
+ If you wish to use it, check the example project made by me: https://github.com/VictorSCamargo/can_data_synchronizer_test_code.git